efekarakus/efekarakus-blog/_posts/2020-07-26-data-and-go-package-design.md

 ---
 layout: post
 title: Data and Go package design
+tagline: "Own your data types.
+Packages that expose external structs can't evolve without breaking changes, but owning your abstractions gives you room to grow."
 tags: [golang]
 ---
 > There are two important rules governing levels of abstractions.
 The first concerns resources (I/O devices, data): **each level has resources which it owns exclusively and which other levels are not permitted to access.**